whalleyph/coffee_loyalty_program/README.md

 # Endpoints

-GET /api/coffeeData/ to look at all coffee members POST /api/coffeeData/ to add a new member with not stamps or redeemable free cofees PUT /api/coffeeData/addStamp/:id Add a stamp to specific member by id PUT /api/coffeeData/redeemFreeCoffee/:id reduce free coffees by 1 but not less than 0
+GET /api/coffeeData/ to look at all coffee members <br>
+POST /api/coffeeData/ to add a new member with not stamps or redeemable free coffees <br>
+PUT /api/coffeeData/addStamp/:id Add a stamp to specific member by id <br>
+PUT /api/coffeeData/redeemFreeCoffee/:id reduce free coffees by 1 but not less than 0

 # Typical API Response Body